-- 13. Showmanship Information - Open to any exhibitor showing rabbits in the 4-H/FFA division at the CKFF
+13. Showmanship Information

+- a.
+Open to any exhibitor showing rabbits in the 4-H/FFA division at the CKFF. - b.
-- b.
 The rabbit used in showmanship must be entered in the 4-H/FFA rabbit show. - c.
 Ages are as of Jan.
 1, of the current year. - d.
 All contestants will be placed in the purple, blue, red, or white ribbon groups.
 A Champion and Reserve Champion will be awarded for each age division provided there are sufficient number and quality performance.
-An over-all champion will be selected.
+An over-all champion will be selected. - 14.
+Superintendent will health check all animals upon entry for visible illness.
+Entry can be refused if animal shows signs of illness or diminished condition. - 15.
+There will be a mandatory meeting at 8 a.m. with all exhibitors before show starts to go over show etiquette and showmanship.

-- 1. Best in Show CASA of 8th Judicial District, Juliet Follansbey - 2.
-Reserve Best in Show Dwight and Marion Kamm - 3.
-Overall Champion Rabbit Showman Dwight and Marion Kamm - 4.
+1. Best in Show - CASA of 8th Judicial District, Juliet Follansbey

+- 2. Reserve Best in Show Kammalop Specialties, Dwight and Marion Kamm - 3.
+Overall Champion Rabbit Showman Kammalop Specialties, Dwight and Marion Kamm - 4.
 Showmanship Premiums Kevin & Rosemary Harris